gsagoo/LorenzAttractorOctave/README.md

 1. Extract both files: lorenz.m and h_f_RungeKutta.m into the
-   current working directory of Gnu Octave.
+   current working directory of Gnu Octave or Matlab.

-2. Type in 'lorenz' (without the quotes) at the Gnu Octave prompt and behold!
+2. Type in 'lorenz' (without the quotes) at the Gnu Octave command prompt and behold!

+You can vary the values of a, b and c parameters to alter the shape of the attractor.